10 Questions to Ask Your Surgeon Before Gallbladder Surgery

 The temporary dietary restrictions (Weeks 1–4):

-Our team at Habilite Clinics includes specialist bariatric dietitians who provide personalised dietary guidance to every gallbladder surgery patient — including detailed written plans and ongoing support.
+Our team at Habilite Clinics includes specialist bariatric dietitians who provide personalized dietary guidance to every gallbladder surgery patient—including detailed written plans and ongoing support.

 What to ask specifically:

 Your first consultation at Habilite Clinics is not a five-minute appointment.
-Dr. Kapil Agrawal takes genuine time with every patient — reviewing your scans, explaining your diagnosis, and answering every question you have.
+Dr. Kapil Agrawal takes genuine time with every patient and reviews your scans, explain your diagnosis, and answers every question you have.

 Here is how to make the most of it: